 This is used when a "multilib" library is being built.
+Please be aware that multilib support will be removed from the Automake core in the next major release, and then this macro will go away as well (even if a "frozen" version of will remain available in the contrib/ directory of the Automake distribution).
 The first optional argument is the name of the Makefile being generated; it defaults to 'Makefile'.
 The second optional argument is used to find the top source directory; it defaults to the empty string (generally this should not be used unless you are familiar with the internals).
 See Section 18.3 [Multilibs], page 113.

-'''

 AM_INIT_AUTOMAKE([OPTIONS])

 AM_INIT_AUTOMAKE(PACKAGE, VERSION, [NO-DEFINE])

-'''